humeman/humecord/README.md

     * Handlers and such to make writing any feature easier than ever

 ## Support
-You can get any support you need with developing using HumeCord, as well as help with using my own bots, in the [HumeBots discord](https://discord.gg/nhaRXY28Yn).
+You can get any support you need with developing using Humecord, as well as help with using my own bots, in the [HumeBots discord](https://discord.gg/nhaRXY28Yn).

 Feel free to create an issue here if you believe you found an issue or improvement in the code itself.

-And, head over to the Discussions tab for any HumeCord-related question if you don't want to use the discord.
+And, head over to the Discussions tab for any Humecord-related question if you don't want to use the discord.

 ## Extensions
-You can find details on implementing StatusReporter support, which is my monitoring bot for any HumeCord instance, at:
+You can find details on implementing StatusReporter support, which is my monitoring bot for any Humecord instance, at:
 * the [humeman/statusreporter](https://github.com/humeman/statusreporter) github repo
 * the docs: [docs/misc/status](docs/misc/status.md)

-Info on creating a HumeCord compatible API and websocket is listed at [docs/interfaces](docs/interfaces).
+Info on creating a Humecord compatible API and websocket is listed at [docs/interfaces](docs/interfaces).

 You can, alternatively, create your own interface to support whatever storage system you use.
 Learn more [here](docs/interfaces/create.md).

 ## Requirements
-HumeCord runs on:
+Humecord runs on:
 * Python 3.6 or higher
 * discord.py 2.0.0a

 ## Getting started
-Read the documentation for HumeCord by [clicking here](docs).
+Read the documentation for Humecord by [clicking here](docs).

 To install it:
 ```sh